Massive MIMO-ISAC System With 1-Bit ADCs/DACs: Introduction

-Although \cite{cheng2021transmit,yu2022precoding,Lin2025TCOM} achieve satisfactory ISAC performance, they have the following limitations:
+Although \cite{cheng2021transmit,yu2022precoding,Lin2025TCOM} achieve satisfactory DFRC performance, they have the following limitations:

-\textit{First}, the aforementioned works \cite{cheng2021transmit,yu2022precoding} focus exclusively on ISAC transmit design under 1-bit DAC, leaving the scenario with 1-bit ADCs/DACs largely unexplored.
-The most relevant work \cite{Lin2025TCOM} evaluates radar performance in ISAC with 1-bit ADCs using Bussgang theory \cite{papoulis1965random}.
-However, Bussgang theory \cite{papoulis1965random} is a statistical approximation technique, and its accuracy under 1-bit ADCs quantization—especially for sensing tasks—remains questionable and requires further validation.
-On the other hand, in radar-only settings, our prior work \cite{deng2022receive} formulates a detector under idealized conditions by assuming that the radar signal after receive filtering is independent and identically distributed (i.i.d.), which neglects the statistical dependencies introduced by the receive filter.
-These observations raise a critical question: ``\textit{Can we evaluate radar performance in a more general and practical setting—without relying on Bussgang approximations or overly strict statistical assumptions?}"
+\textit{First}, the aforementioned works \cite{cheng2021transmit,yu2022precoding} focus exclusively on DFRC with 1-bit DACs at the transmitter, leaving the scenario with 1-bit ADCs/DACs largely unexplored.
+The most relevant work \cite{Lin2025TCOM} evaluates radar performance in DFRC with 1-bit ADCs using Bussgang theory \cite{papoulis1965random}.
+However, Bussgang theory \cite{papoulis1965random} is a statistical approximation technique, and its accuracy under 1-bit ADCs quantization, especially for sensing tasks, remains questionable and requires further validation.
+On the other hand, in radar-only settings, our prior work \cite{deng2022receive} formulates a detector under idealized conditions by assuming that the radar signal after receive filtering is independent and identically distributed, which neglects the statistical dependencies introduced by the receive filter.
+These observations raise a critical question: ``\textit{Can we evaluate radar performance in a more general and practical setting—without relying on Bussgang or overly strict statistical assumptions?}"

 \textit{Second}, the aforementioned works \cite{cheng2021transmit,yu2022precoding,Lin2025TCOM} evaluate communication performance using the MMSE criterion, which is effective in mitigating multi-user interference (MUI) under high-resolution transceiver settings.
-However, when the ISAC transmitter is constrained by 1-bit DACs, the ability to suppress MUI becomes severely limited due to coarse quantization and reduced design flexibility.
-Recent advances in symbol error probability (SEP) \cite{li2013distributed,salem2021error,shao2019framework} analysis have offered new design perspectives that potentially provide more design flexibility.
-These considerations lead to another important question: ``\textit{Is MMSE still an effective performance metric for communication in ISAC systems with 1-bit DACs?
-Can SEP-based analysis offer a more practical and design-relevant alternative?}"
+However, when the DFRC transmitter is constrained by 1-bit DACs, the ability to suppress MUI becomes severely limited due to coarse quantization and reduced design flexibility.
+Recent advances in symbol error probability (SEP) \cite{li2013distributed,salem2021error,shao2019framework} analysis and constructive interference (CI) based symbol level precoding (SLP) method \cite{li2020interference,li2018massive,li20211,Wu2023CI} have offered new design perspectives that potentially provide more design flexibility.
+These considerations lead to another question: ``\textit{Is MMSE still an effective performance metric for communication in DFRC systems with 1-bit DACs?
+Can SEP/SLP-based analysis offer a more practical and design-relevant alternative?}"